ajenti/ajenti/docs/source/plugins/users.rst

  * system account: all user accounts must be bound to a system account in order to set the privileges.
 An user bound to ``root`` wil have all privileges, but an user bound to a system user account like ``arnaud`` will only have the privileges of the system user ``arnaud``.
  * password change: only a hash is stored, not the password itself,
- * set the email: for notifications or password reset function,
+ * set the email: for password reset,
  * select the sidebar entries and permissions of the user.

 Don't forget to SAVE the changes when updating an user.